Exceptional thermoelectric properties in Na$_2$TlSb enabled by quasi-1D band structure: Results

 Fig.~\ref{fig: q_dist} shows the contributions of the explicit $\mathbf{q}$-dependent factors in POP (a, Eq.~\ref{eq: POP1}) and IMP (b, Eq.~\ref{eq: IMP1}) scattering.
 It underlines how these scattering mechanisms are strongly localized in $\mathbf{k}$-space, and can in part explain why POP scattering rates have similar n-type and p-type magnitudes despite much large energy isosurfaces on the p-side.
 The increased scattering due to larger energy isosurfaces is also counteracted by increased screening (Eq. \ref{eq: POP1}) at optimal carrier concentrations $N_\mathrm{opt}$, which is much higher when the DOS is large.
-The $\beta_\infty^2$ of p-type is 17 times higher than that of n-type for their respective $N_\mathrm{opt}$.
-The effect of POP scattering is given in Ref.\ \cite{SM}.
-Interestingly, without free-carrier screening the p-type $zT_\mathrm{avg}$ is only marginally reduced since the increased scattering reduces bipolar transport at higher temperatures, see $zT$ values in Ref.\ \cite{SM}.
-While IMP scattering is even more local, it is still stronger between the outer and inner part of the energy isosurface than for the n-type Fermi pockets where distances quickly increase above the conduction band minimum.
-The high $N_\mathrm{opt}$ for p-type also make the prefactor (eq. \ref{eq: IMP}) larger.
+The $\beta_\infty^2$ term of p-type is 17 times higher than that of n-type for their respective $N_\mathrm{opt}$.
+The effect of POP scattering is provided in the supplementary material (SM) \cite{SM}.
+Interestingly, without free-carrier screening, the p-type $zT_\mathrm{avg}$ is only marginally reduced since the increased scattering reduces bipolar transport at higher temperatures (details in \cite{SM} Fig. S1).
+While p-type IMP scattering is even more local, it remains larger than for the n-type Fermi pockets, in part this can be attributed to the high $N_\mathrm{opt}$ for p-type, making the prefactor (eq. \ref{eq: IMP}) larger.
 Even if POP and IMP scattering are short-ranged, they can be very strong, particularly close to the band edges (Fig.~\ref{fig: rates}) due to large scattering prefactors and divergent $1/q$ behavior in the small $\mathbf{q}$ limit.